damiendart/notes/photoshop.markdown

   3. Invert the selection and on a new transparent layer fill the selection black with the _Paint Bucket_ tool.
   4. Deselect the selection and delete or hide the scanned line-art.

+For pencil work which I intend to ink digitally, I still use VueScan's _Line-art_ preset but don't bother with further fiddling in Photoshop, I just slap the pencil work into its own layer and go from there.

 Miscellaneous Things